 1. You miss real beaches – day trips to the English ‘seaside’ are just not the same

 NZ has the perfect beach for every occasion.
 No matter whether it’s sand, peace, surfing, rock pooling, penguin spotting or even having a thermal hot pool, New Zealand has the ideal beach for you.
-And there’s plenty to go round too, so you don’t have to struggle to find space for your towel the moment the sun comes out.
+And there’s plenty to go around too, so you don’t have to struggle to find space for your towel the moment the sun comes out.

 2. You are beginning to appreciate that Christmases in the summer are pretty cool after all

 Admit it – when you left NZ you fantasised about snowy winters and having Christmas by a log fire with the snow gently falling outside.
-The reality is overcast, damp and a bit depressing.
+The reality is overcast, damp, and a bit depressing.